MUSA-550-Fall-2020/musa-550-fall-2020.github.io/_guides/conda.md

 ### Listing the installed packages

 If you have already [activated the {{ site.env_name }} environment](#activating-your-environment),
-you can list all of the installed packages using:
+you can list all of the installed packages.

+From the command line (Anaconda Prompt on Windows or Terminal on MacOS),

 ```
 conda list